kingzamzon/docs/docs/SDK/Explanation/litActions.md

 :::note

 Lit Actions and PKPs are still heavily in development and things may change.
+The Lit JS SDK to use is on the lit-js-sdk `@serrano` branch.
+For the most up to date SDK documentation, check out the [Serrano branch SDK docs](https://serrano-sdk-docs.litprotocol.com/#welcome).

 Need some Celo to mint a PKP?
-Fill out this form: https://forms.gle/hcvh7VbS83DokBSE9
+Fill out this [form](https://forms.gle/hcvh7VbS83DokBSE9).

 :::